 Tenrecs are often cited as an example of a mammalian group with high morphological diversity .
 They are also more ecologically diverse than their closest relatives so we predicted that they would be more morphologically diverse than golden moles.
 However, our results do not support our original prediction, highlighting the importance of quantitative tests of perceived morphological patterns.

 In our full analysis, tenrecs only had higher morphological diversity than golden moles when the skulls were measured in lateral view (Table [tab:diversity]).
 There was no difference in morphological diversity when we analysed the skulls in dorsal or ventral views.
 This is most likely due to our choice of landmarks.
 The two outline curves in lateral view (Figure [fig:landmarks]) emphasise morphological variation in the back and top of the skulls.
 These curves summarise overall shape variation but they do not identify clear anatomical differences because they are defined by relative features rather than homologous structures .
 Therefore, high morphological diversity in tenrecs when analysed in this view may not indicate biologically or ecologically relevant variation.
 These lateral aspects of the skull morphology were not visible in the dorsal and ventral photographs so they could not be included in those analyses.
 In contrast, our landmarks in the dorsal, and particularly ventral, views focus on morphological variation in the overall outline shape of the sides of the skull and palate (Figure [fig:landmarks]).
-The result that tenrecs are no more diverse than golden moles in these areas makes intuitive sense: most tenrecs have broad, non-specialised diets so there is no obvious functional reason why they should have particularly diverse palate morphologies.
+The result that tenrecs are no more diverse than golden moles in these areas makes intuitive sense: most tenrecs have non-specialised insectivorous or faunivorous diets so there is no obvious functional reason why they should have particularly diverse palate morphologies.
+Similarly, while there are anatomical differences among tenrec tooth morphologies more work is required to determine if and how those differences correspond to variation in diet or feeding ecology.
 The different results for our analysis of lateral skull morphologies compared to dorsal and ventral views highlight the importance of using multiple approaches when studying 3D morphological shape using 2D geometric morphometrics techniques .
+Future analyses could use 3D geometric morphometric approaches to test whether similar patterns emerge.

 Landmark choice and placement will inevitably influence the results of a geometric morphometrics study.
 Our interest in broad-scale, cross-taxonomic comparisons of cranial morphology constrained our choice of landmarks to those that could be accurately identified in many different species .
 In contrast, studies that use skulls to characterise morphological variation within species or to delineate species boundaries within a clade tend to focus on more detailed, biologically homologous landmarks .
 Repeating our analyses with a narrower taxonomic focus may give greater insight into the specific morphological differences among subgroups of tenrecs and golden moles.

 In addition to the differences among the three skull views, our results indicate that, in skulls at least, the overall morphological diversity within tenrecs is not as large as is often assumed .
 Studies of morphological variation are sensitive to the sampling used.
 If a particular morphotype is over-represented then the similarities among those species will reduce the overall morphological variation within the group .
 This appears to be the case for our data; it was only when we included a sub-sample of Microgale tenrecs that we found higher morphological diversity in tenrecs compared to golden moles across all three skull analyses (Table [tab:diversity]).
-While there are clear physical differences among Family members , the majority of tenrecs are very morphologically similar so morphological diversity in the Family as a whole is not as large as it first appears.
+While there are clear physical differences among family members , the majority of tenrecs (the Microgale) are very morphologically similar so morphological diversity in the family as a whole is not as large as it first appears.